 Design for future flexibility: Terminals are huge investments, but the industry is a dynamic one so operators need facilities that can adapt to fluctuations in passenger numbers.
 Digital tools can help produce modular designs that respond flexibly to passenger flows without additional costs or bottlenecks.

 Smoother (faster) security: A smooth passenger journey can be derailed by the slow speed of check-in or security checks.
 Frequent fliers who opt-in to share biometric information in the USA are already being fast-tracked – an idea that could have much wider application.

 Higher retail revenue: Space in airports is constrained, so how do retailers achieve higher revenues?
 With Bluetooth beacons installed throughout a terminal retailers and food/beverage vendors can send personalised offers to passengers whose preferences they already understand.

 Better baggage control: Arrivals data can be used to improve carousel efficiency, reduce waiting times and avoid unnecessary belt maintenance.
 Passengers could track ‘digitally tagged’ bags from their devices, providing peace of mind by showing exactly where they are located and when to collect them.

-Airlines and operators appreciate that terminals should be designed from the ground-up to produce the digital experiences passengers demand ”Ian Taylor Global and East Asia Aviation Leader
+Airlines and operators appreciate that terminals should be designed from the ground-up to produce the digital experiences passengers demand ”Ian Taylor Global Aviation Leader

 Scaling digital experiences